Last updated: October 6, 2021

 Upon entering the Center Passage, guests could see a large and attractive stairway, expensive portraits, and decorative rooms to the left and right, which provided clues to the wealth and status of the Stones.
 With doors at each end, this breezeway may have been one of the house's most comfortable rooms during the spring, summer, and fall.

+The West Room is believed to be the Master Bedchamber.
 Ornate first floor bedchambers in colonial era homes often served the dual purposes of being daytime or informal parlors.
-This especially made sense in the case of Margaret Stone, who developed a debilitating case of arthritis that often turned her into an invalid but she would have had the opportunity to entertain house guests from her bedside.
+In the case of Margaret Stone, who developed a debilitating case of arthritis that often turned her into an invalid, she likely did not receive many guests but could converse with her family on her better days.

-While there is no evidence, the lifestyles of slave owning gentry of the time suggests that an enslaved African American may have slept either on the floor of the West Room or the adjacent Center Passage, to be readily available to care for the family's needs both night and day.
+While there is no supporting evidence, the lifestyles of slave owning gentry of the time suggests that an enslaved African American may have slept either on the floor of the West Room or in the adjacent Center Passage, to be readily available to care for the family's needs both night and day.

-The adjoining West Hyphen was built during Thomas Stone’s residency to connect to the West Wing, which served as a kitchen for the Stones.
-This Hyphen may have served as a multi-use space with easily moved furnishings to allow dining, indoor chores and crafts, entertaining, and possibly serve as a guest chamber.
+The adjoining West Hyphen was built during Thomas Stone’s ownership to connect to the West Wing, which served as a kitchen for the Stones.
+This Hyphen may have served as a multi-use space with easily moved furnishings to allow dining, indoor chores and crafts, entertaining, and possibly to serve as a guest chamber.

 The original West Wing kitchen space is believed to have been a small and relatively unadorned structure designed for the function of cooking, cleaning, and other household chores by enslaved workers.
 The current West Wing, which partially rests upon the original foundations, dates from the mid-1840s.
 There are two rooms on the first floor and a steep stairway that leads to two more rooms above.
-In 1846, William Briscoe Stone remarked in a letter to his daughter Mary that the West Wing was “…much enlarged improved & amended.
+In 1846, William Briscoe Stone remarked in a letter to his daughter Mary that the West Wing was, “…much enlarged improved & amended.
 I am certain you will be surprised and pleased with the change."

 During the 20th-century, the residents redesigned the West Hyphen to create a connective hallway between the second floor of the Central Block and the West Wing.
 This modernization was removed by the National Park Service to help return the mansion to a more historical design.

 Architectural historians believe that the East Wing is the oldest part of the house.
-It was likely a wholly separate and independent structure moved from some other spot on the plantation to serve as the East Wing.
+It was likely a wholly separate and independent structure moved from some other location on the plantation to serve as the East Wing.
 Like the East Hyphen, there was no internal connection from the Central Block to the East Wing.
 One had to exit the mansion, walk across the lawn, and then enter the East Wing.